localvoid/ivi/packages/ivi/README.md

 }
 ```

-This data structures were carefully designed to have a small memory overhead
+This data structures were carefully designed to have small memory overhead
 and static shapes.
 Static shapes are important for performance, so that all
 call-sites that accessing this data structures will be in a
 [monomorphic state](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).